Taylor Walls Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Blue Jays pitching staff ranks eighth in MLB.

-- The Blue Jays have a 3.98 team ERA that ranks 11th among all MLB pitching staffs.
+- The Blue Jays have the 10th-ranked team ERA among all league pitching staffs (3.92).

-- Blue Jays pitchers combine to give up 65 total home runs at a rate of 1.4 per game (to rank 25th in baseball).
+- Blue Jays pitchers combine to rank 25th in baseball in home runs given up (66 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.